shipurjan/cullergrader/README.md

 - `index` - 0-based position in group (0 = first photo, 1 = second, etc.)
 - `length` - Total number of photos in the group
 - `deltaTime` - Seconds since the previous photo (0 for first photo)
-- `similarity` - Similarity percentage to previous photo (0-100, lower = more different)
+- `similarity` - Difference % to previous photo (0 = identical, 100 = completely different)
+- `maxGroupSimilarity` - Maximum difference % found in the group (0-30 within groups)

 **Keywords:**